 As bad luck would have it, just when prohibition was about to be ended in 1933, a Category 5 hurricane hit the town of Cárdenas, destroying a big part of the distillery.

 Yet, the Arechabala family wouldn't let this defeat them.
 They built a new Rum production plant, inaugurated with the single objective of producing Havana Club and Doubloon Rum.
-Two brands targeted at the American market.
+Two brands targeted the American market.

 And not giving up soon paid off: less than a year later, Arechabala Havana Club became the international gold standard for Cuban Rum.
 Even a new office was opened in Havana, opposite the cathedral, which attracted countless tourists at the time.